top of page

 (<60 minutes)

 If necessary, an interview will be scheduled with potential placement organisations to assess your fit with the organisation.
+Placement Track fellows who do not secure a placement will be moved to the Training Track.

 Computer Programmers